 Stories

-These films present the history and culture of Mayo Clinic from diverse perspectives.
+These short videos present Mayo history and culture from diverse perspectives.

 Art, history and generosity come together in this story of how a dramatic statue on the Phoenix campus brings the Doctors Mayo “home” to Arizona.